shelleyolivia/learn-tutorials/figment-learn/new-pathways/avalanche/avalanche-04-transfer.md

 # Next

 We've learned how to prepare, sign and broadcast a simple transaction on Avalanche.
-With basically a few lines of code you can transfer funds on the network, though Avalanche.js provides a wide range of examples on how to construct a transaction with a bit more complex properties, for different use cases.
-Our next topic is the cross-chain transfers.
+With only a few lines of code, you can transfer funds on the network.
+AvalancheJS provides a range of examples on how to construct a transaction with more complex properties, for different use cases.
+In the next tutorial, we will examine the topic of cross-chain transfers.